RKKOYA/LegacyTrack/README.md

 # Legacy Track

 ## Description
 A pair of small resource packs that remaps all music sound events to play C418 music like how it is on the legacy editions of Minecraft.
+This project aims to only resource packs to accomplish this task.
 </p>
 <br>

 <p align="center">